Materials Air Quality Testing

 Bulk material testing is required if you’re trying to demonstrate that a regulated material does not meet emission standards, or if you’re trying to connect what you found in the ambient air to what materials are in the building.

-Knowing what testing will provide the most value to the case is the job of an Industrial Hygienist (IH).
+Knowing what testing will provide the most value to the case at hand is the job of an industrial hygienist (IH).

 What does LEED IAQ & Materials Air Quality Testing Tell You?